cebartling/test-driven/presentations/Introduction to Test-Driven Development.md

 - Unit testing is a feedback loop that occurs within seconds.
 	- Quick execution of a unit test provides us with information.
 - Constant testing will catch regression errors.
+- Test-driven development gives us feedback on...
+	- Quality of the implementation (does it work)
+	- Quality of the code design (is it well structured)

 ---